 Taleigh danced at KMC for 15 years working her way up to competing in large groups, small groups as well as a soloist.
 She was also apart of her high school Dance Team on both performance and competition teams as captain.
 After graduating, Taleigh became an instructor for the studio, falling in love with dance even more.

-Taleigh teaches at all three studio locations.
+Taleigh teaches at all four studio locations.
 She teaches every age the studio offers from preschoolers to our oldest competition lines.
-She leads the hip hop program at both Robbinsdale and Shorewood as well as the youth program at Robbinsdale, Shorewood and Arlington locations.
+She leads the hip hop program at all locations as well as the youth program.
 Taleigh is trained in ballet, tap, jazz, lyrical, contemporary and hip hop.
 She has attended many conventions offered by competitions to further her knowledge in dance.
 Taleigh has found such a great love for KMC throughout the years.
 She is extremely grateful to continue on with the studio teaching all the kids what she loves most.

 Jacob Becker - Dance Instructor

-In addition to being an instructor and a teachers assistant at the KMC Studio in Robbinsdale, Jacob is a student at the University of Minnesota studying dance to hopefully obtain a bachelor of Fine Arts.
+In addition to being an instructor and a teachers assistant at the KMC Studio in Robbinsdale, Jacob is a company member with the contemporary dance company Crash Dance Productions.
 Jacob started at KMC in the Mommy & Me class when he was just 3 years old.
 He has competed for years in both regional and national competitions, and, as a soloist using his own choreography, earned several awards.
-Most recently he competed at Hall of Fame nationals and won the Senior Solo Showdown with his solo "Over Soon".
-He also won the Senior duet trio Showdown with fellow instructor and dancer Jordan Case-Allen.
-Jacob feels lucky to have a family like KMC to come to almost every day and is excited to start a new chapter in his life as a teacher and mentor to the younger students.
-Jacob loves his dance family and knows he will always have them by his side, on and off the dance floor.
+He is a national solo and duet/trio champion and has also earned several choreography awards for solos, duet/trios, and group dances.
+Jacob feels lucky to have a family like KMC to come to almost every day.
+He loves his dance family and knows he will always have them by his side, on and off the dance floor.

 Lauren Sherman - Dance Instructor